 TV interview after Governor’s speech on 2/13/19 WLN.

 We need your help to continue and expand our activities next year.
-2019 Donations are tax deductible.
-January will begin our fifth year as only local nonprofit dedicated to reducing deaths, injuries & economic losses due to Distracted Driving.
+2020 Donations are tax deductible.
+January will begin our sixth year as only local nonprofit dedicated to reducing deaths, injuries & economic losses due to Distracted Driving.

-Please go to donate tab where you can use any credit card.
+Please go to donate tab where you can safely use any credit card or Pay Pal.

 A new study has just come out and the data is even more scary than previously thought.
 Follow the link to read the study: Distracted Driving Data